-The map shows the drive from Miami to Flamingo and back and I marked where the trails are.
-One way it will be 100 miles and two to three hours driving time.
+The map shows the driving itinerary from Miami to Flamingo (and back, that’s why there are so many miles).
+So the drive will be 100 miles one way which is a two to three hours drive.

 Walking trails in the Everglades: Anhinga bird